Plasmodium Life Cycle: Diagram, Causes, Symptoms, Treatment

 Diagnosis and Treatment:

-However, malaria is diagnosed through a simple blood test by background lab technicians that doesn’t take much of the time of clinically qualified personnel.
+However, malaria is diagnosed through a simple blood test by background lab technicians that doesn’t take much time.
 Management of malaria consists of antimalarial agents such as chloroquine, artemisinin-based combination therapy (ACT), and others depending on the Plasmodium species as well as the resistance profile of the parasite.

 Prevention and Control of Malaria